waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **UNPRODUCTIVE LOOPS & ROOT HYPOTHESIS (LESSON):** I spent over 50 turns on the TEACHER/ROCKET NPC puzzle based on the root hypothesis that she was the solution.
 After exhausting all logical tests with no progress, I must recognize this as an unproductive loop.
 The correct action is to abandon the root hypothesis and pivot to an alternative (e.g., the NPC is a red herring).
 I will now search Goldenrod City for the real Radio Tower Director.
 - Radio Tower 2F Teacher hint: Radio lullabies can put Pokémon to sleep.
 - UNPRODUCTIVE LOOPS (LESSON): I wasted multiple turns trying to edit a notepad entry that was already correct because I failed to read system feedback carefully.
 I must be more vigilant in analyzing error messages and suggestions to avoid getting stuck in unproductive loops.
 If an action fails repeatedly, I must stop and re-evaluate the root cause instead of trying the same failed action again.
-- **Goldenrod City - Team Rocket:** The Radio Tower investigation is a confirmed dead end.
-Both Buena's 'PASSWORD' show and all associated NPCs (disguised TEACHER, etc.) yielded no progress.
-My new primary lead is the locked door in the Goldenrod Underground at (18, 6).
+- **Goldenrod City - Team Rocket:** Team Rocket has taken over the Radio Tower.
+My goal is to find the Director to resolve the situation.
 - **Buena (Radio Tower 2F):** Mentioned a 'PASSWORD' radio show that airs from six to midnight.
 Said to 'Tune in, then drop in for a visit!'
 This is a very strong lead.
 ## Radio Tower Radio Puzzle Log
 - **Core Observation:** The PokéGear radio has a 'TUNING...' screen.
 The goal is to tune into the 'PASSWORD' show.